This piece was originally published on November 23, 2020, and was updated on January 16, 2023.

 When people think about co-op housing, the first thing that comes to mind might be those back-to-the-land hippie communes.
-Co-op housing has changed a lot since those days although the people might be the same.
+Co-op housing has changed a lot since those days, though!

 What is co-op housing?